Quadratic relations between Bessel moments: De Rham pairing for SymKL

 \section{De Rham pairing for \texorpdfstring{$\Sym^k\Kl_2$}{SymKL}}

 The main result of this section is the computation of the matrices of the de~Rham pairings

 with respect to suitable bases, taking into account the self-duality pairing induced by \eqref{eq:selfduality}.
 Since the latter is $(-1)^k$-symmetric, \eqref{eq:dRmidduality} is $(-1)^{k+1}$-symmetric.
 We first make clear the bases in which we compute the matrices.
-We then present two proofs for the computation.
-One is purely in terms of the matrix of the connection $\nabla$ of $\Sym^k\Kl_2$ in the basis $\bmu$.
-The second one uses a basis of flat sections expressed in terms of products of modified Bessel functions.